Want to see dentists and services near you?

 Alternative Dental Coverage In Canada

-If you’re over the CDCP income limit, some provinces offer their own public dental plans.
+If you’re over the CDCP eligibility limit, some provinces offer their own public dental plans.
 For example:

-• Ontario: Ontario Seniors Dental Care Program (for low-income seniors)
+• Ontario: Ontario Seniors Dental Care Program (OSDCP, for low-income seniors) and Healthy Smiles Ontario (for children 17 and under from low-income households).

 • British Columbia: Ministry programs offer limited dental support for people on assistance

-• Alberta: Dental benefits are available through Alberta Adult Health Benefit
+• Alberta: Dental benefits are available through Alberta Adult Health Benefit, Dental and Optical Assistance for Seniors (DOAS), Alberta Child Health Benefit (ACHB).

-• Quebec: Offers public dental coverage for children under 10 and those on social assistance
+• Quebec: Offers public dental coverage under RAMQ (Régie de l’assurance maladie du Québec) for children under 10 and those on social assistance.

 These vary by province, so check your eligibility at the local level.